pratapaprasanna/nomad/README.md

 # nomad
-Business logic for the nomad
+Business logic for the nomad goes here